MultiX-Amsterdam/multix-docs/exam.md

 - [x] Ask the exam desk about the name of the invigilators so that they can be correctly identified as the invigilators on site.

 Other actions:
-- [x] The exam desk will provide the attendance list by email upon request (usually, they will ask).
+- [x] The exam desk will provide the attendance list by email upon request (usually, the exam desk will initialize the conversation).
 Print 3 copies of the attendance list and bring them to the exam location.
 We need to give them to the invigilators.

 Optional:
 - [x] If this is the final exam, get the course evaluation form from the education desk.
 The evaluation form is provided by <opleidingsassistent-iw-science@uva.nl> via email (normally they will initialize the conversation about course evaluation).